In 2021, tuition for full-time students at Highland Community College was $244 a year for in-state students and $244 a year for out-of-state students.

 Highland Community College has the same tuition for international students as for those from out of state.

-International students at Highland Community College can expect to pay around $244 per year, before any scholarships or financial aid.
+International students at Highland Community College usually pay around $244 per year, before any scholarships or financial aid.

-Highland Community College does not offer on-campus housing for students, so there are no charge for dorms.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
+Highland Community College does not offer on-campus housing for students, so there are no charge for dorms, however students should consider other housing costs when looking at the actual cost of various schools Students who do not live on-campus but would like to be able to eat in the campus dining can pay for a meal plan.
 The cost of board-only is $3,834.

-Most schools also have fees to help cover the cost of facilties, like the library, gym and computer labs.
-Full-time undergrads at Highland Community College pay $1,230 in fees each academic year.
+The majority of colleges also have fees to offsets cost associated with maintaining facilties, like the computer labs and libraries, athletic facilities, and more.
+Full-time undergrads at Highland Community College pay $1,230 in fees every year they are enrolled.

 |2021 Total Tuition and Expenses|

 Tuition and fees may vary depending on program, course level, location, and more.